igorsokolov/food_trucks_sf/README.md

 Ideally, if we had more time, we would use background jobs to fetch an up-to-date list periodically and update information in the database.
 This particular open data directory has and API and Elixir client wrapper (https://github.com/socrata/exsoda).

 ## JSON API
-JSON API has two endpoints : one for the list of all food trucks and another endpoint for showing information about specific food truck.
+JSON API has two endpoints :
+- /api/food_trucks - is a list of all food trucks
+- /api/food_trucks/#{food_truck_id} - information about specific food truck

 Ideally, we would add pagination and provide a link of next page along the data of the current page.

 ## What would be nice to have